 LEED certification at the University of Minnesota’s football stadium was the catalyst for broader greening efforts.
 Energy efficiency upgrades save more than $412,000 annually.

 Yale University’s greening program is driven by student-athletes who work to augment programs already put in place by the university.
 Through its Green Team Certification project, the student group works with a representative from each varsity team to meet sustainability goals that qualify for a competition.
 Zero Waste Game Day uses games and social media to reduce tailgating trash.

 The University of Florida’s athletic department partnered with a non-profit to establish its “We Are Neutral” campaign.
 The school boasted the first carbon-neutral team in the nation and uses its carbon offsets to fuel community volunteer programs to help low income residents and small businesses afford and benefit by additional greening efforts.

 Support from the Top

 Several federal agencies have established relationships with the sports community as part of the go-green effort.
 The Departments of Energy and State support efforts to green sports in the U.S. and around the world.
-There are EPA sports-related partnerships and programs for sustainable management of food and food recovery, water and materials management, waste reduction and green power.
+Learn more information about building a green sports stadium from the US Green Building Council on sustainable stadiums in pro sports.

 For more information on the greening of sports in America, consult the Green Sports Alliance resource center or download “Taking the Field: Advancing Energy and Water Efficiency in Sports Venues,” a report to the DOE by the National Institute of Building Sciences and the Green Sports Alliance.